Paving The Way To Glory: Department of Ceramic Engineering

 HEADING TOWARDS A BETTER FUTURE

-The exuberant sophomores in the department have united and are planning to start the student chapter of American Ceramic Society in the campus.
+The exuberant sophomores in the department have united and are planning to start the student chapter of Indian Ceramic Society in the campus.
 Around 50-60 students have applied for the membership and if the application process completes smoothly then the department will soon function as a student chapter for budding ceramic engineers.

 Team MM hopes that the Department of Ceramic Engineering reaches great heights and places the tiles of its development aptly.